Tele Atlas: Etak

-In May 2000, Tele Atlas acquired Etak, Inc., a US-based vendor of automotive navigation system equipment, digital maps, and mapping software, from Sony Corporation, which became Tele Atlas North America.
+In May 2000, Tele Atlas acquired Etak, Inc., a United States–based vendor of automotive navigation system equipment, digital maps, and mapping software, from Sony Corporation, which became Tele Atlas North America.
 Etak, Inc. ceased to exist as a separate company soon after.

+GDT

+On 29 April, 2004, Tele Atlas acquired GDT (Geographic Data Technology, Inc.), a digital map supplier in New Hampshire.

 TomTom

 On 23 July 2007, a €2 billion offer for the company by navigation system maker TomTom was accepted by the Tele Atlas board.
-This was then trumped by a €2.3 billion offer from United States-based rival Garmin on 31 October 2007 initiating a bidding war for Tele Atlas.
+This was then trumped by a €2.3 billion offer from US-based rival Garmin on 31 October 2007 initiating a bidding war for Tele Atlas.
 TomTom responded by upping their bid to €2.9 billion, an offer which was again approved by the board of Tele Atlas.
 Garmin had been expected to counterbid once again: with Tele Atlas' main global rival Navteq subject to a takeover bid from Nokia, the company had stated that it did not wish both companies to fall into the hands of rivals.
 However, after striking a content agreement with Navteq through the year 2015, Garmin withdrew its takeover offer, clearing the way for TomTom.
 On 4 December 2007, TomTom shareholders approved the takeover.
 The European Commissioner for Competition cleared the takeover in May 2008, and it closed in June.